 Which is my intention all along – to steal your land, resources, your labor, your flesh and all your assets.
 Oh, and to pay me rent.
 And taxes.

-Given the apparent impending toppling of the pyramid (it’s inevitable, isn’t it?), I personally feel safer by eliminating debt (mine is all gone – although it took hard work and time), and exchanging these pieces of fiat paper for hard tangible assets.
-Assets which will help me in my self reliance, self sufficiency, and sustainability – while leaving enough for the tax man… 😉
+Given the (likelihood?) of eventual or impending toppling of the pyramid (it’s inevitable, isn’t it?), I personally feel safer by eliminating debt, and exchanging some amount of fiat currency for hard tangible assets.
+Assets which will help in self reliance, self sufficiency, and sustainability.